Fraise/wireguard-vpn/README.md

 **Optional** - You can enable your interface to automatically start on boot with `systemctl enable wg-quick@wg0`.

-Enable IP forwarding by adding or uncommenting the following line to */etc/sysctl.conf*
+Enable IP forwarding by adding or uncommenting the following line of */etc/sysctl.conf*:

 ```
 net.ipv4.ip_forward = 1